near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 ## lib

-### migrate
-Should only be called by this contract on migration.
-Can be used if you haven't changed contract state.
-- Can only be called by the contract
-- Should migrate initial state
-- Should panic if contract is not initialized
 ### remove_blob
 Remove blob from contract storage and pay back to original storer.
 - Should panic if `hash` is wrong
 - Can only be called by the original storer
-- Blob shold be removed
+- Blob should be removed
 - The payback should be computed correctly
 ### on_proposal_callback
 Receiving callback after the proposal has been finalized.